Russian cruiser Varyag (1983): Construction and service

-In June 2010, Varyag, under the command of Captain Eduard Moskalenko and with the Commander of the Northern Fleet Combined Forces Rear-Admiral Vladimir L. Kasatonov embarked, made a port call to San Francisco.
+In June 2010, Varyag, under the command of Captain Eduard Moskalenko and with the Commander of the Northern Fleet Combined Forces Rear-Admiral Vladimir Lvovich Kasatonov embarked, made a port call to San Francisco.
 The visit, the first by a Russian Navy surface combatant in 147 years, featured a plaque dedication ceremony to commemorate six Russian Imperial Navy sailors who died fighting a fire in San Francisco in 1863.
 This visit also coincided with President Medvedev visiting Silicon Valley and he once again visited Varyag as he had in Singapore in 2009.
 Varyag also participated in training exercises with USS Bunker Hill.

 From 8 to 11 November 2011 Varyag, accompanied by the tanker Irkut, made a port visit to Vancouver, British Columbia, to commemorate servicemen killed in armed conflicts.
 Varyag was escorted into Vancouver by the Royal Canadian Navy destroyer HMCS Algonquin, and Varyag's crew engaged in friendly sports matches with their Canadian counterparts from Algonquin.

 In 2012, Varyag participated in the yearly exercise with the Chinese Navy off Qingdao.

 In 2013 the ship departed on a long voyage to the Mediterranean Sea, visiting Trincomalee (Sri Lanka), Salalah (Oman) and Alexandria (Egypt).

 In November 2014, Varyag led a deployment of four Russian naval vessels to international waters off Australia.
 The deployment was believed to be linked to the 2014 G-20 Brisbane summit and growing tensions between the two nations.

 In early January 2016, after a visit to India, Varyag entered the Mediterranean Sea through the Suez Canal to be deployed off Syria′s shore replacing sister ship Moskva, in support of Russia's air operation in Syria that had begun in autumn 2015.
 The ship was named flagship of the Russian naval task force positioned in the eastern Mediterranean.

 On 21 April 2017, the ship visited Manila (Philippines), Cam Ranh (Vietnam), Sattahip (Thailand) and Singapore.

 In late 2018 Varyag completed another long voyage to India.

 On 1 October 2019, Varyag, destroyer Admiral Panteleyev and tanker Pechenga embarked on a three-month deployment under the command of the Captain 1st Rank Aleksandr Shvarts, visiting Muara, Brunei between 3–7 November and Pusan, South Korea between 17 and 22 December, before returning to the homeport on 23 December.

 In February–March 2021, Varyag participated in the large-scale anti-submarine, air defence and artillery exercises of the Pacific Fleet, along with a conventional submarine, destroyer Admiral Tributs, modernized frigate Marshal Shaposhnikov and universal corvettes Gromkiy and Sovershennyy, anti-submarine corvettes MPK-107, Ust-Ilimsk, Sovetskaya Gavan, Metel and MPK-82 as well as anti-ship corvettes R-14, R-18, R-20, R-29, Iney, Razliv, R-297, Smerch and others.
-The auxiliary ships present in the area during the exercise were Project 97 icebreaker Sadko, as well as tugs MB-99, Andrey Stepanov and at least four others.
+The auxiliary ships present in the area during the exercise were Dobrynya Nikitich-class icebreaker Sadko, as well as tugs MB-99, Andrey Stepanov and at least four others.